djepar/CoursGenInfo/web-dev/Meta/MetaReact/reactNotes.md

 - It's doesn't "change objects or variables that existed before it was called"

 ### Side Effects
-"Components should only *return* their JASX, and not *change* any objects or variables that existed before rendering"
+"Components should only *return* their JSX, and not *change* any objects or variables that existed before rendering"

 Event Handler can content side effet, because it's the point to change how the website look.

 # Linking and Routing
 ### Approach to Single Page Applications
 1. Bundling : "when the browser requests the application, return and load all necessary HTML, CSS and JavaScript immediately"
-2. Lazy loading or code splitting : "when the browser requests the application, return only the minimu HTML, CSS and JavaScript needed to load the application, for example, when a user navigates to a specific section of the application."
+2. Lazy loading or code splitting : "when the browser requests the application, return only the minimum HTML, CSS and JavaScript needed to load the application, for example, when a user navigates to a specific section of the application."

 ## Basic Types of navigation
 "In React, the entire app is loaded inside a single div, you're not actually visiting different pages, and different views are rendered when React makes changes to the Virtual Dom, with React updating the real DOM accordingly"